tetris245/ULTRAbc/README.md

   - Note 2: As this lock is normally protected from cheats, the unlock command (and other 'escape' commands) will work only with a modified version of the DOGS mod
 * Updated the high fame mode for Club Card Game with all the improvements made in BC since March 2024
 * Improved the diaper command by adding extra conditions for the custom settings
-* Optimised and fixed several bugs in the outfit command
+* Improved and optimised the outfit command
 * Optimised the gender checking for the Player